Methodology

 A single synthetic person with one coherent clinical life and a 36-month journey.

-Eligibility & enrollmentliveMedical claimslivePharmacyliveRevenue & paymentliveEncounterssoonLabs & resultssoonQuality measuressoon
+Eligibility & enrollmentliveMedical claimslivePharmacyliveRevenue & paymentliveEncountersliveLabs & resultsliveADT feedliveMember journeysliveQuality measuressoon

-The claim that bills the CHF admit, the eGFR that tracks the CKD, the A1c that tracks the diabetes, the open quality gap, and the risk-adjusted revenue all come from the same person — so they agree by construction, not by reconciliation.
+The claim that bills the CHF admit, the eGFR that tracks the CKD, the A1c that tracks the diabetes, the open quality gap, and the risk-adjusted revenue all come from the same person, so they agree by construction rather than by reconciliation.

 Calibration · the Medicare Advantage release

 Read this part carefully.
 We calibrate to published aggregate statistics.
-We are nottrained on real row-level claims — no member's real record is anywhere in the pipeline.
+We are nottrained on real row-level claims, and no member's real record is anywhere in the pipeline.
 Learning patterns directly from licensed real claims is on the roadmap, and we say so plainly below.

 Benchmark sourcesPublic & cited